 Badgers (and boars) are killed to harvest their meat and hair so if that is a concern you may want to select a brush with synthetic or horse hair (see below).
 Virtually all badger hair used in shaving brushes come from China where the badger is considered a pest and controlled under license but there is some controversy over how humane the “harvesting” process is.

-Some brands and vendors, including The Art Of Shaving, New York Shaving Co., Executive Shaving in the UK, and others have pledged to discontinue selling badger hair brushes.
+Some brands and vendors, including The Art Of Shaving, Edwin Jagger, New York Shaving Co., Executive Shaving in the UK, and others have pledged to discontinue selling badger hair brushes.

-Finally there are synthetic shaving brushes.
-These can range from brushes with nylon bristles to those with more specialized synthetic material.
+Synthetic shaving brushes can range from brushes with simple nylon bristles to those with more specialized synthetic material.
 In the past their price and performance usually fell between those of boar and “pure” badger brushes.
-However significant improvements have taken place over the past couple of years and the higher-end synthetic materials are now equal in performance to quality mid-tier and even “silvertip” badger brushes!
+However significant improvements have taken place over the past few of years and the latest generations of synthetic materials are now equal in performance to quality mid-tier and even “silvertip” badger brushes!

 The ingredients of some “brushless” shaving products (like a gel or a foam) may damage a brush’s natural hair so if you are unsure of the ingredient reaction consider using a brush with synthetic hair.